Heartbreak Ridge

 Heartbreak Ridge is a 1986 American war film directed, produced by, and starring Clint Eastwood.
 The film co-stars Marsha Mason, Everett McGill, and Mario Van Peebles, and was released in the United States on December 5, 1986.
 The story centers on a U.S. Marine nearing retirement who gets a platoon of undisciplined Marines into shape and leads them during the American invasion of Grenada in 1983.
 The title comes from the Battle of Heartbreak Ridge in the Korean War, in which Eastwood's character had been awarded the Medal of Honor.

 Plot

 In 1983, Marine Corps Gunnery Sergeant Thomas "Tom" Highway finagles a transfer back to his old unit, 2nd Reconnaissance Battalion, Second Marine Division.
-On route, "Stitch" Jones gets on the same bus as Highway.
+En route, "Stitch" Jones gets on the same bus as Highway.

 The following morning at a rest stop, Jones steals money from Highway along with his bus ticket leaving Highway stranded.

 When Highway arrives, his new commanding officer, Major Malcolm Powers assigns him to the Reconnaissance Platoon (part of his assault battalion) which by coincidence includes Jones.
 The platoon's previous sergeant, awaiting his retirement, had permitted their inactivity, but Highway enacts a rigorous training program.
-Their conditioning provides positive results, and they develop esprit de corps and respect for Highway.
+Despite initial resentment, the platoon's drilling pays off as they develop esprit de corps and respect for Highway, especially after learning he is a Medal of Honor recipient from the Korean War.

 Powers and his assistant, First Platoon Staff Sergeant Webster, deplore Highway's unorthodox training methods (such as firing an AK-47 over his men's heads to familiarize them with the weapon's sound).
 Seeing Highway's platoon as simply a training tool for a supposedly elite First Platoon, Powers proceeds to arrange for First Platoon to beat Highway's men in every field exercise.
 However, Highway's old comrade-in-arms, Sergeant Major Choozhoo, and his nominal superior officer, First Lieutenant Ring, support him - when Highway "freelances" his men to win the field exercise, Lt.
 Ring lies and says that he ordered Highway to do it to protect Highway from a court-martial for disobeying orders, earning Highway's respect.

 Highway attempts adapting his mindset to romance his ex-wife Aggie, a barmaid at a local tavern who is dating the establishment's Marine-hating owner, Roy.
 To achieve this, Highway resorts to reading women's magazines.
 Aggie tentatively reconciles with Highway.